SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Extension Declaration
 ---------------------

-An :newTerm:`extension declaration` allows you to extend the behavior of existing class, structure, and enumeration types.
+An :newTerm:`extension declaration` allows you to extend the behavior of existing types.
 Extension declarations are declared using the ``extension`` keyword and have the following forms:

 .. syntax-outline::